 For most brands, content is one of the main, if not the main, marketing strategy, yet our content marketing teams are some of the most overworked, underserved and under-budgeted teams in an organization.
 There is clearly a disconnect here.

 Think about it: There is an unrealistic expectation for these barebones teams to regularly produce a high quantity of high-quality content.
 They also have the added pressure of serving as experts in everything your company does and about everything the brand wants to be seen as a thought leader for.
 That synopsis of ridiculous workload expectations doesn’t even include the advanced, multimedia, or social content, such as whitepapers, articles, videos, social clips, etc. So yeah, the bar is set high, and something has to give.

 Enter amplified marketing, offering your team the support and guidance it craves and needs.

 And the great news is that amplified marketing doesn’t only serve content marketers.
 It serves all enterprise marketers.
 The key is that when you turn your focus from serving search engines to serving humans, you automatically level up your content.
 You’ll be amazed at how this approach will take you — and your specific team — to the next level.

 Amplified Marketing at Work

 Business Growth: When brands align to the needs and wants of their audience, instead of chasing more content, more traffic, more everything, they start to see something amazing.
 Higher engagement and higher conversions.
 That’s because, as we’ve discussed, humans crave connection and relationships.
 We don’t want to be sold to.
-Amplified Marketing puts the focus on building a connection with your audience by offering them truly unique and helpful insights.
+Amplified marketing puts the focus on building a connection with your audience by offering them truly unique and helpful insights.
 Conversations forge connections, and connections eventually fuel conversions.
-Practicing this new form of content marketing that puts the audience first results in higher engagement and actual impact on revenue.